 #4: European Golden Retrievers Are Less Likely To Die From Cancer Than American Golden Retrievers

-According to this study, 40% of golden retrievers from Europe will die from cancer, while 60% of golden retrievers in America will die from cancer.
+According to this study in Cambridge, 38.8% of golden retrievers from Europe will die from cancer, while, according to the Morris Animal Foundation, 60% of golden retrievers in America will get cancer.

 Here’s a quote in Vet Street about why this is the case:

 “When studied in a laboratory, the genes of American and U.K. Goldens are significantly different, suggesting that the risk of hemangiosarcoma is related to a relatively recent genetic alteration.”